-This course surveys appropriate literature and language arts activities designed to enhance young children's speaking, listening, pre-reading and writing skills.
+This course surveys appropriate literature and language arts activities designed to enhance young children's speaking, listening, pre-reading, and writing skills.
 Emphasis is placed on developmental appropriateness as related to language.
+Upon completion, students should be able to create, evaluate and demonstrate activities which support a language-rich environment for young children.